How to Mulch Your Garden | Types of Mulch

 • In the spring, mulch retains moisture, suppresses weeds, and prevents erosion.

-• Fall mulch also works through winter, protecting bare soil from free-thaw patterns and insulating the plant roots.
+• In the fall, wait until after the first hard frost and mulch to prepare plants for the winter, protecting bare soil from freeze-thaw patterns and insulating the plant roots.

 What Is Mulch?